dmorales21/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 In Progress

 ## Consequences
-This doesn't drastically change our current versioning and branching strategy but instead documents what we have been doing.
+This doesn't drastically change our current versioning or branching strategies, but documents our existing flows.

-The only major change is we are now incorporating an Alpha version which we previously didn't use at all.
-The consequences of moving to use an Alpha are to make developing across multiple repos easier.
-We want `dbt-core` and adapters depend on minor versions.
-If we don't have a way to keep the `main` branches in sync with one another, then integration tests will start failing.
-It is also confusing when the `main` branch shows it's an RC or Final version when we do not release the version from there.
-This gives more clarity as to what versions live where.
+The only real change here is the addition of an Alpha release, the intent of which is to make developing across multiple repos easier. `dbt-core` and adapters should depend on minor versions.
+If we don't have a way to keep the `main` branches in sync with one another, integration tests will start to fail.
+It is also confusing when the `main` branch is marked as an RC or Final version when we never release from `main`.
+This change provides visibility around which versions live where.

 ## Outside Scope
 The following are topics that are outside the scope of this document and will be addressed in their own ADR: